 Microfiber fabric is a synthetic fabric made with microfiber, extremely fine fibers (smaller than a strand of silk), typically a blend of polyester or nylon but can also be manufactured from Kevlar or Nomex.
 Microfiber is very soft, tough, absorbs water well, and has excellent filtering properties.
 It is typically used to make mats, knits, upholstery, and cleaning cloths.

-Modal fabric is a type of rayon fabric made from the fibers or the beech tree.
+Modal fabric is a type of rayon fabric made from the fibers of beech trees.
 Modal fabric resists wrinkles and is easy to care for.

 Neoprene fabric is a synthetic rubber fabric.
 Neoprene is extremely flexible and offers excellent insulation properties.
 It is often used for outerwear and swimwear.